Submitting Data to EPA

 This webpage contains updated instruction for data submission after 02/06/2009.

 Under the BEACH Act Grant Program states (including tribes and territories) are required to submit their beach monitoring (water quality), notification (advisory and closing), and beach location data to us.
 Here we provide resources and reference materials for state beach program managers and IT staff.
 You can download these files directly from this site by clicking on the relevant item below.

 If you are responsible for submitting beach data, and you have not been registered to use the EPA systems identified below, please contact Bill Kramer (email@example.com); 202-566-0385.
 You will be asked to provide contact information, to which we will add your personal Beach TSMSS ID, and send on to CDX and WQX/STORET to complete your credentials.
 Once you receive your passwords, begin preparing for data submission, by reading the instructions under Overview ("Submission Methods"), and under Monitoring Data, ("Submitting Data to EPA Using WQX").
-Please also note this Supplemental Guidance for the 2013 Beach Season Data Reporting Cycle (PDF) (2 pp, 189K).
+Please also note this revised Supplemental Guidance for the 2014 Beach Season Data Reporting Cycle (PDF) (2 pp, 189K).

 You will need Adobe Reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.